element-plus/element-plus/docs/en-US/component/cascader.md

 Dynamic load its child nodes when checked a node.

-:::demo Set `lazy = true` to use dynamic loading, and you have to specify how to load the data source by `lazyload`.
-There are two parameters of `lazyload`,the first parameter `node` is the node currently clicked, and the `resolve` is a callback that indicate loading is finished which must invoke.
+:::demo Set `lazy = true` to use dynamic loading, and you have to specify how to load the data source by `lazy-load`.
+There are two parameters of `lazy-load`,the first parameter `node` is the node currently clicked, and the `resolve` is a callback that indicate loading is finished which must invoke.
 To display the status of node more accurately, you can add a `leaf` field (can be modified by `props.leaf`) to indicate whether it is a leaf node.
 Otherwise, it will be inferred by if has any child nodes.

 cascader/dynamic-loading